Roy-lab/scRNAseq_NetInference/scripts/data_preprocessing/README.md

         b. take the union of this intersection and your filtered gene set to include any regulators that were filtered out
 4. now run batch regen script which will regenerate the regulators' data that was filtered out
 5. using this regenerated data set, run depth normalization and transformation.
+6. filter w/ intersect against gold standard
-6. generate subsamples (optional) using 100 partitions and a partition size of (num_samples / 2)
+7. generate subsamples (optional) using 100 partitions and a partition size of (num_samples / 2)
-   Usage:
-   ./makePartitions inputdata partitions outputdir partitionsize partitiontype[rand|exclusive] orientation[normal|transpose] ./makePartitions example_in/expression.txt 100 example_out/subsamples/ 100 rand normal

 Scripts referenced above
 1. FILTER:                      filterGenes_SelCols_zeroismiss_filtercount
 2. GATHER GENE SET:             grab_genes.py
-3. INTERSECT GENES:             intersect_genes.py
+3a.
+INTERSECT GENES:            intersect_genes.py
-4. UNION GENES:                 union_genes.py
+3b.
+UNION GENES:                union_genes.py
-5. BATCH REGEN:                 batchRegenDataset.sh
+4. BATCH REGEN:                 batchRegenDataset.sh
-6. DEPTH NORM:                  dodepthnorm.m
+5. DEPTH NORM:                  dodepthnorm.m
+6. FILTER: 						intersect_genes.py
 7. SUBSAMPLING:                 makePartitions